 Subject to regulations 15 and 17, the procedure to be followed at a general or special meeting of electors is to be determined by the person presiding at the meeting.

+Part 4 — Local government employees

+[Heading inserted in Gazette 26 Aug 2011 p.
+3482.]

 18A.
 Advertisement for position of CEO or senior employee — s.
 5.36(4) and 5.37(3)

 (1) If a position of CEO, or of a senior employee, of a local government becomes vacant, the local government is to advertise the position in a newspaper circulating generally throughout the State unless it is proposed that the position be filled by —